actionbrk/abeille/README.md

 ## Run Your Own Abeille

-Abeille is not (yet) a public Discord bot.
 You can run your own instance of Abeille by following these steps:

 ### Setting Up